Free law firm workflow review for NJ firms

 Common questions

-The goal is to make legal AI adoption concrete, useful, and properly bounded before your firm puts it near sensitive work.
+The goal is to make law firm AI use concrete, useful, and properly bounded before your firm changes a real workflow.

 Is Shore AI giving legal advice?

-No. Shore AI helps law firms map operations, evaluate workflow opportunities, and implement automation support.
+No. Shore AI helps law firms map operations, evaluate routine handoffs, and build support around intake, document requests, reminders, and client updates.
 Legal advice, legal strategy, and final work-product review stay with licensed attorneys.

-No. The first audit should use the process, tools involved, and a redacted example of where the work gets stuck.
-No confidential client records are needed in the form.
+Yes.
+The first review should use process-level context: the tools involved, where work gets stuck, and a redacted example if helpful.
+No client names, privileged records, confidential facts, legal strategy, or case documents are needed in the form.

-How much time does the first audit take?
+How much time does the first review take?

 The first step is intentionally light.
-Send the workflow that is causing friction, then Shore AI replies with the likely bottleneck, the safest first use case, and whether a deeper conversation is worth scheduling.
+Send the workflow that is causing friction, then Shore AI replies with the likely stuck point, the safest first fix, and whether a deeper conversation is worth scheduling.

 Can this work with the tools our firm already uses?

 Usually, yes.
-The audit starts with the tools already in the firm, such as practice management software, Microsoft 365, Google Workspace, email, calendars, shared drives, document tools, and intake forms.
+The review starts with the tools already in the firm, such as practice management software, Microsoft 365, Google Workspace, email, calendars, shared drives, document tools, and intake forms.